Kushinagar district: Transport

 The Indian Government has approved a project for the construction of an International Airport which would be completed till 2019.
 In 2017, Uttar Pradesh Government has approved a project for develop Kushinagar bus station as an International Bus Station.
 Daily Buses from Gorakhpur to Tamkuhi Road and Gorakhpur to Padrauna through Kasia are available at Railway Station Bus Depot Gorakhpur.

 Padrauna, Ramkola, Kaptanganj, Dudahi and Tamkuhi Road are some cities connected with train facility in the district.

-On 20th October 2021 the international airport was officially inaugurated during the Abhidhamma Day celebrations in Kushinagar.
+On 20 October 2021 the international airport was officially inaugurated during the Abhidhamma Day celebrations in Kushinagar.

 Demographics

 According to the 2011 census Kushinagar district has a population of 3,564,544, roughly equal to the nation of Lithuania or the US state of Connecticut.
 This gives it a ranking of 81st in India (out of a total of 640).
 The district has a population density of 1226 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 23.08%.
 Kushinagar has a sex ratio of 955 females for every 1000 males, and a literacy rate of 67.66%.
-Scheduled Castes and Scheduled Tribes made up 15.27% and 2.25% of the population respectively.
+4.72% of the population lives in urban areas.
+Scheduled Castes and Scheduled Tribes make up 15.27% and 2.25% of the population respectively.

 According to 2011 Census, 77.67% of the population in the district spoke Bhojpuri and 21.79% Hindi as their first language.

 Bhojpuri is the local language of Kushinagar.
 The Bhojpuri variant of Kaithi is the indigenous script of Bhojpuri language.